dewindtk/zksync_botting/README.md

 # zksync_botting
 Zksync botting utility for MVHQ fam
+***DISCLAIMER: Do not use your main wallets for botting.*** The private keys of user wallets are stored in a txt file, unencrypted.
+It is generally absolutely not recommended to store private keys like this unencrypted, on a hardware.
+I will look into encryption of these in the near future.
+In the meantime, *** PLEASE Do not use your main wallets for botting. ***

 ### How to install dependencies:
  - Install nodejs from [here](https://nodejs.org/en) if you have not already.
 This is the runtime enviroment which will allow you to run javascript from the terminal.